 An Eco-Rock Opera

-In the spring of 2017, I researched and wrote a story for "American Angler" on the plight of wild steelhead in the Columbia Basin, which impacts Oregon, Washington and Idaho.
+on the plight of wild steelhead in the Columbia Basin, which impacts Oregon, Washington and Idaho.
 As a die-hard Deschutes River steelhead angler, I was aware that runs were shrinking—but had no idea conditions were so dire.
 Like so many of the world's environmental woes, most of the factors impacting the well-being of wild steelhead have been instigated by humans.
 The Last Steelhead attempts to explore some of these factors, a bit of their history, and the attitudes surrounding our behaviors and policies that seem to be standing in the way of taking meaningful action to prevent another extinction.
-It's my opinion that by using the best available science and re-directing resources accordingly, we can avoid a future without wild steelhead…and The Last Steelhead will be just a piece of music, not an ecological statistic.

 --Chris Santella